 While this change could bring about yet another period of dread and uncertainty for media companies, we think it actually marks an opportunity for publishers to reclaim authority as the shepherds of engaged audiences.
 All it takes is quality journalistic content and a connection with readers.
 Just like the good ol’ days.

 How it Crumbled

-Consider the events that led to the crumbling of the almighty cookie: Its fall from popularity started when Safari — often the most-used browser on North American mobile devices — began limiting third-party cookies (the ones that follow you around, reporting to an often-anonymous home base that re-targets you with ads).
+Consider the events that led to the crumbling of the almighty cookie: Its fall from popularity started when Safari — often the most-used browser on North American mobile devices — began limiting third-party cookies.
 Firefox and Google followed suit, blocking more and more tracking with every product update.